top of page

 More Girls, more Leaping, more Anime, Please!

 By now, most readers will have realized that yours truly is somewhat of a sci-fi otaku.
-Therefore, I also dream of a sequel to The Girl Who Leapt Through Time, in which, each time leap spins a different reality in motion.
+Therefore, I also dream of a sequel to The Girl Who Leapt Through Time, in which each time leap spins a different reality in motion.

 This is, of course, sci-fi digressions.
 But if such a story could be depicted in a similar, casual, everyday manner as done in this film, every sci-fi aficionado's wet dreams would be fulfilled.
 Time waits for no one!
 Let's get that The Girl Who Leapt Through Time sequel started already!

 Aside from the borrowed story, both design and atmosphere were breaking new ground.
-If leaping into the future, it would not be surprising to find The Girl Who Leapt Through Time noted as one of the great animes in history.
+If leaping into the future, it would not be surprising to find The Girl Who Leapt Through Time noted as one of the great anime in history.

-Akin to Akira, Ghost in the Shell, and more recently Metropolis and Paprika, The Girl Who Leapt Through Time marked a change in the anime market that cannot be undone.
+Akin to Akira, Ghost in the Shell, and more recently, Metropolis and Paprika, The Girl Who Leapt Through Time marked a change in the anime market that cannot be undone.

 Or can it ...